Aritj/traceplot/README.md

 This is planned to demonstrate the viability (or lack thereof) of using traceroute and geolocation of public IPs to track the flow of data across the internet.

 The IP Geolocation service used is [ipgeolocation](https://ipgeolocation.io/).
+> [!NOTE]
+> The distance between two geolocated IPs is calculated as a straight line between both locations multiplied by a roughly "guess-timated" scalar value of 20%, to mimic the real-world pathways of internet data, which often deviate significantly from straight lines.

 ## Running Traceplot
 Using FQDN: